Matthew J. Bunkers, Ph.D.

 Phone: 605.390.7243 (mobile)

-Based out of Rapid City, South Dakota, I can provide consulting services across North America.
-Recent clients have been from Arizona, Montana, Nebraska, North Carolina, North Dakota, South Dakota, Texas, and Wyoming.
+Based out of Rapid City, South Dakota, I provide consulting services across the United States.
+Clients have been from Arizona, Colorado, Minnesota, Montana, Nebraska, North Carolina, North Dakota, Pennsylvania, South Dakota, Texas, and Wyoming.

 CV and Fee Schedule:

 Available upon request.
-I have a 3-hour retainer, and bill in 10-minute increments.
-The initial consultation prior to being retained is free.
+I have a 3- or 4-h retainer (depending on the case/location), and bill in 5-min increments.
+The initial consultations prior to being retained are free.

-- I have worked on cases involving (i) climate and weather analysis for a mining operation, (ii) weather analysis for a preventative planting insurance claim, (iii) thunderstorm wind analyses for damage to grain bins, (iv) rainfall return frequency analysis for flooding, (v) snowfall and rainfall analyses for insurance claims, (vi) climate and severe weather documentation for construction delays and adverse weather days, (vii) rainfall analyses for automobile accidents, (viii) slips and falls related to snowfall and freezing drizzle, (ix) wind and drought analysis for a wildfire, (x) radar analysis of hail for a crop insurance claim, (xi) fire weather observations and research papers for a fellow consulting meteorologist, (xii) a technical review of a weather book, (xiii) a general radar/hail project, (xiv) presentations on flash flooding, storm observing, photography, and safety, and (xv) consulting advice for a fellow consulting meteorologist.
+- I have worked on a variety of cases involving (i) analyses of hail/wind/tornado damage to businesses, crops, farm property (e.g., barns, grain bins, and irrigation systems), and housing units for insurance-related claims/lawsuits, (ii) climate and weather analyses for a mining operation, preventative planting insurance claim, and livestock production, (iii) rainfall recurrence interval analyses for flooding of homes, (iv) snowfall and rainfall analyses for insurance protection claims, (v) climate and severe weather documentation for construction delays and adverse weather days, (vi) cloud cover/moonlight, rainfall, fog, and icing/snow/wind analyses for automobile accidents, (vii) slips and falls related to snowfall, icing/refreezing, and freezing drizzle, (viii) windstorm and drought analysis for a wildfire, (ix) fire-weather observations and research papers for a fellow consulting meteorologist, (x) a technical review of a weather book, (xi) a general radar/hail project, (xii) an air-quality and weather-related assessment, (xiii) presentations on flash flooding, storm observing, photography, and safety, and (xiv) consulting advice for a colleague.

-- Previously, I assisted the Air Force and United States Forest Service by providing meteorological data and interpretation for an investigation of a C-130 crash that occurred in August 2012.
+- Previously, I assisted the Air Force and United States Forest Service by providing meteorological data and interpretation for an investigation of a C-130 crash that occurred while fighting a wildfire during August 2012.

 - I was part of the Service Assessment team for the Rogers, Minnesota, F2 tornado that occurred on 16 September 2006.